onedata/onedata-documentation/docs/admin-guide/onezone/configuration/data-discovery.md

 > **NOTE**: To create a harvester you need to have the `oz_harvesters_create` admin privilege.
 > Learn more [here][9].

-1. Navigate to the Discovery tab and click "Get started"
+1. Navigate to the Discovery tab and click “Get started”

 ![screen-1-no-harvesters][]